 There are no material assumptions or major sources of estimation uncertainty that have a significant risk of causing material adjustments to the carrying amounts of scheme assets at year end.
-Asset values are subject to variation due to market fluctuations.
+Asset values are subject to variation due to market fluctuations and volatility (see Notes 13 and 14).
 Receivables have been valued in accordance with NZ IFRS 9.
 Under this standard the scheme has adopted the simplified expected credit loss model.